Give us a call now (632)681-1823 or Download our free Ebook

 Ants may pass through areas where rodents have shed skin, peed, or left droppings.
 They become indirect sources of these sicknesses when they crawl over you.
 If they pass through uncovered food, it may also be contaminated with the viruses they carry with them.

-If you are unlucky enough to attract fire ants to your home, take extra precautions.
+If you are unlucky enough to attract fire ants in your home, take extra precautions.
 Their bites are very painful and cause different reactions, especially to those with allergies.

 Rats’ front teeth can grow from 4½ inches to 5½ in a year.
 In order to maintain a normal length, they have to chew through a number of substances such as wood, brick, cement, lead pipes, and even other small animals.
 Carpenter ants and termites eat through wood.
 Pests can cause serious property damage and injury to those unfortunate enough to use items weakened by them.